107208579/tracking/shortcuts/README.md

 <br />

 **Shortcuts :: eventExtension**
 Specifies the event extension in minutes.
-When a shortcut is run, it will check if the same type of event already exists, and if so, will remove the existing event and replace it with a new event by using the original start time but extending the end time with the set value.
-This allows to quickly update the duration of an already existing event.
+When a shortcut is run, it will check if the same type of event already exists, and if so, will remove the existing event and replace it with a new event by using the original start time but extending the end time by adding the 'eventExtension' minutes.
+This function allows to quickly update the duration of an already existing event.
 * 1
 * 5
 * ...